 Structure the weeks in phases, so each block has one job:

-- Weeks 1–2: diagnose and build the fluency habit.
-Take one scored mock to get a per-criterion baseline.
-Then drill answer length: every Part 1-style question gets a direct answer, a reason and an example — three to four sentences, every time.
-Count your "um"s in recordings and halve them.
+- Phase 1: diagnose and build the fluency habit.
+Take one full mock to get a per-criterion practice baseline.
+Then drill answer development: use a direct answer, a reason and a relevant detail.
+Count fillers and long pauses so later recordings are comparable.

 Daily drills that move each criterion